digitalocean/digitalocean-cloud-controller-manager/docs/controllers/services/annotations.md

 **Note**

 You have to supply the value as string (ex. `"true"`, not `true`), otherwise you might run into a [k8s bug that throws away all annotations on your `Service` resource](https://github.com/kubernetes/kubernetes/issues/59113).

+## service.beta.kubernetes.io/do-loadbalancer-project-id

+Indicates which project to associate the Load Balancer with.
+If not specified, the Load Balancer will be placed in your default project.